SThieshen/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+		With this dataset, we do encounter some limitations.
+While we have information on over 4,000 campaigns, only about a third of the data is relevant to theater and plays.
+Louise wanted the research even more focused to only the US, which placed even more limitations on our data.
+Limiting the pool of data, increases the risks of variables that we are not able to predict, that would have a greater risk of impact on Louise's campaign.
+A pie chart with all campaigns represented may help Louise visualize the size of the sample we are pulling, since we are specifically focusing on theaters and plays for Louise's research.

 ## Results

 		Further analysis with the campaign goals and amounts pledged, provided more in-depth details of the average of goals for